2019 Post Office Food Drive

 City employees, as usual, were a big help, according to O’Donnell.
 They came to the post office, picked up the food and took it to the JCOC.
 They unloaded the containers for JCOC volunteers and then carried the empty containers back to the post office.

-Letter carrier Jim Denton has coordinated the drive for the past 17 years.
-But this year Denton was out with foot surgery, so letter carrier and union president Melinda Trivett stepped in to help make this year’s event a success.
+Letter carrier Jim Denton has coordinated the drive in Jacksonville for the past 19 years.
+Last year Denton was out due to surgery, so letter carrier Melinda Trivett stepped in to make the drive a success.
+Denton said he’s pleased to head up the program each year.
+“It’s been really successful,” he said.

 Food can still be left at the post office.
 Employees will see that it gets to the JCOC.